 7. Adjust the manual feed guides to accept the width of the paper.

-- 8. Insert a single sheet of paper into the printer until it stops. - The paper is automatically fed into the printer. - The printed paper is sent to the rear output paper tray.
+- 8. Insert a single sheet of paper, labels, or a transparency into the printer until it stops. - The paper is automatically fed into the printer. - The printed paper is sent to the rear output tray.